 If you encounter an issue on test day that makes you want to consider canceling your score, you may be able to work with your school to retest later in the testing window.
 If you retest, you must take the entire test again.
 You cannot retest only one section or part of an assessment.
-(For more information on retesting, please see Section 6.
-Miscellaneous of the PSAT 10 Testing Rules on page 25.)
+(For more information on retesting, please see Section 6 Miscellaneous in the PSAT 8/9 Testing Rules on page 21.)